yusuke1127/RoboManipBaselines/doc/quick_start.md

 # Quick start
-This quick start allows you to collect data in the simulation and train and rollout the ACT.
+This quick start allows you to collect data in the MuJoCo simulation and train and rollout the ACT policy.

 ## Install
 Install RoboManipBaselines: